-The rear outboard seating positions have lower K anchorages capable of accommodating LATCHcompatible child seats having flexible, webbingmounted lower attachments and child seats 2 with fixed lower attachments.
-The rear seat lower anchors can be readily identified by the symbol located on the seatback directly above the anchorages and are just visible when you lean into the rear seat to install the child restraint.
+The rear outboard seating positions have lower anchorages capable of accommodating LATCHcompatible child seats having flexible, webbing-mounted lower attachments and child seats with fixed lower attachments.
+The rear seat lower anchors can be are just visible when you lean into the rear seat to install the child restraint.
 You will easily feel them if you run your finger along the intersection of the seatback and seat cushion surfaces.
-The vehicle's seat belt must be used for the center position.
-Regardless of the specific type of lower attachment, never install LATCH-compatible child seats such that two seats share a common lower anchorage.
+The vehicle's seat belt 9 must be used for the center position.
+Regardless of the specific type of lower attachment, never install LATCHcompatible child seats such that two seats share a common lower anchorage.

 If you are installing LATCH-compatible child restraints in adjacent rear seating positions, you can use the LATCH anchors or the vehicle's seat belt for the outboard position, but you must use the vehicle's seat belt at the center position.
-If your child restraints are not LATCH-compatible, you can only install the child restraints using the vehicle's seat belts.
+If your child restraints are not LATCHcompatible, you can only install the child restraints using the vehicle's seat belts.
 For typical installation instructions, refer to "Installing The LATCH-Compatible Child Restraint System".